 10. What else can I do to help you in your documentary project?

 Depending on the size of your project I can help you with different tasks.

-I am a documentary filmmaker for projects that can be made with a Sony a73 camera which records at 4K with the highest quality of Sony lenses.
+I am a documentary filmmaker for projects that can be made with cameras Sony a7S3 and a73 which records at 4K, 10 and 8bits with the highest quality of Sony lenses.

 If your project requires a different camera, I hire a camera person who can deal with any of the professional ones in the industry like SONY FS7, Canon C300, RED, ARI or others.